Impact Of Stamp Duty and Brexit on UK Real Estate Markets

-Labour spokesman said the injection of £2 billion will be able to provide funds for only 5,000 new homes a year from 2016 to 2021.
+Labour spokesman said the injection of £2 billion would be able to provide funds for only 5,000 new homes a year from 2016 to 2021.

-Earlier, PM had announced to increase stamp duty on foreign investment and London housing transactions fell by 41 per cent during this time, mainly, due to increase in stamp duties (Ludgrove Property data).
+Earlier, PM announced an increase in stamp duty on foreign investment; as a result, London housing transactions fell by 41 per cent during this time, mainly due to the increase in stamp duty in the United Kingdom.

-During this time, UK-China ties had improved and the exports of goods to China increased by 28.5 per cent.
-The bilateral trade value reached £67.5 billion.
+During this time, UK-China ties had improved, and the exports of goods to China increased by 28.5 per cent.
+As a result, the bilateral trade value reached £67.5 billion.

-To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).
+To know more about UK properties, click Hamilton International Estates.

 Categorised in: All News